How The Legacy Of The 1920s Ku Klux Klan Shaped Modern-Day Hate Movements

 How has the KKK, and women’s role within it, changed over the course of the 20th century?

-“It’s important to note that the current KKK is completely decentralized.
+“It’s important to note that the current KKK is completely decentralised.
 You have a lot of local chapters; you do not have a national leader vetting policy.
 The 1920s Klan issued a whole book, which came down from its headquarters in Atlanta, that was basically a script of exactly what was supposed to happen at every local meeting.
-At that time, the organization was tremendously committed to uniformity, which you won’t find today.
+At that time, the organisation was tremendously committed to uniformity, which you won’t find today.
 In some ways that’s good news; in other ways, bad news.
-It’s good that they don’t have the power you get from having a central organization anymore.
-But because it’s so decentralized, there’s also no control over what these local groups do.
+It’s good that they don’t have the power you get from having a central organisation anymore.
+But because it’s so decentralised, there’s also no control over what these local groups do.

-“It’s important to note that the current KKK is completely decentralized.
+“It’s important to note that the current KKK is completely decentralised.
 You have a lot of local chapters; you do not have a national leader vetting policy.
 The 1920s Klan issued a whole book, which came down from its headquarters in Atlanta, that was basically a script of exactly what was supposed to happen at every local meeting.
-At that time, the organization was tremendously committed to uniformity, which you won’t find today.
+At that time, the organisation was tremendously committed to uniformity, which you won’t find today.
 In some ways that’s good news; in other ways, bad news.
-It’s good that they don’t have the power you get from having a central organization anymore.
-But because it’s so decentralized, there’s also no control over what these local groups do.
+It’s good that they don’t have the power you get from having a central organisation anymore.
+But because it’s so decentralised, there’s also no control over what these local groups do.

 Advertisement